The right to believe, to worship and witness

 Several other communities function without Russian state registration.
 Among these are communities of the Council of Churches Baptists, who choose not to seek state registration on principle.

-Also unregistered are communities of the Russian Orthodox Church Abroad under Metropolitan Agafangel (Pashkovsky).
-"Our parishes function as in the Soviet Union," he told Forum 18 from the Ukrainian city of Odessa on 3 December.
+Communities of the Russian Orthodox Church Outside Russia (ROCOR) which belong to the ROCOR branch which did not join other parts of ROCOR when they joined the Moscow Patriarchate in 2007 are also not registered.
+"Our parishes function as in the Soviet Union," a priest told Forum 18 from the Ukrainian city of Odessa on 3 December.
 "If you don't function loudly, they don't touch you."

 Banned as "extremist"Among religious communities banned as "extremist" under Russian rule in Crimea are Jehovah's Witnesses and the Muslim missionary movement Tabligh Jamaat.
 Any activity by any of their adherents risks criminal prosecution.